 What is a digital carbon footprint?

 73% of Canadians are unaware that online activity has a carbon footprint, especially the internet.
 Search queries, streamed videos and cloud computing are executed billions of times a day, increasing the global demand for energy and as a result, increasing carbon emissions.

 Surprisingly, the internet accounts for around 4% of global CO2 emissions – the same as the airline industry.
 While 72% of Canadians were surprised to learn that the internet accounts for as much CO2 as the airline industry, 81% said they wanted to try to reduce their Digital Carbon Footprint.

 How is this possible?
 By reducing the amount of data embedded in online media, which can then lower the amount of CO2 produced and reduce our digital carbon footprint.

-Volkswagen brought their sustainable digital vision to life by removing all colour and photographs and replaced everything with over 1.5 million live ASCII text characters.
+Volkswagen brought its sustainable digital vision to life by removing all colours and photographs and replaced everything with over 1.5 million live ASCII text characters.

 The result?
 A browsing experience cleaner than 99% of the 2-milllion+ pages tested by Website Carbon (the digital carbon emissions calculator), who conducted a full manual assessment of every page in the browsing experience to verify the results.
 The Carbon-Neutral Net produces an average of only 0.022 grams of CO2 per page view, compared to the average website which produces 1.76 grams of CO2 per page view.

-Now, all of Volkswagen’s sustainability-focussed content is visible the way it was meant to be read: in the most carbon-efficient way possible.
+Now, all of Volkswagen’s sustainability-focused content is visible the way it was meant to be read: in the most carbon-efficient way possible.